-The upper back wings tremble when touched, aflutter, when you move or when the piece is subjected to any movement (watch our video).
+The upper back wings tremble when touched, aflutter when you move or when the piece is subjected to any movement (watch our video).

-You will catch others stealing a second, a third glance at your necklace, until finally someone says, “Are the wings on your dragonfly fluttering?
+You will catch others stealing a second, a third glance at your necklace, until finally, someone says, “Are the wings on your dragonfly fluttering?
 I could have sworn the wings are moving.”

-If you are fascinated, intrigued, spellbound by the magic of dragonflies, you are going to love this piece.
+Guaranteed: this will become one of your top ten favorite pieces.
+If you are fascinated, intrigued, and spellbound by the magic of dragonflies, you are going to love this piece of jewelry.

 There are mountain people, lake people, ocean people.
 I’m an ocean person.
 Grew up summers on a white sand beach in Maine.
 My Dad had boats, sail boats, motor boats, and a fleet of row boats.
 We travelled the ocean thousands of times.
 Once, in my youth, my dad took one of his motor boats to the lake.
 He put it in at Sebago Lake and we travelled up the Songo River and Songo Locks.
 I was five that summer.